Abdullahjaffer/git-release-diff/README.md

-# Git Release Diff
+# Git & NPM Release Diff

-Git Release Diff is a React application built with Ant Design and GitHub's API.
+Git & NPM Release Diff is a React application built with Ant Design and GitHub's API.
 It allows users to fetch, filter, and compare version/release messages from GitHub repositories.

 ## Live